Research and Policy Education Specialist — NYS-TEACHS

-Advocates for Children of New York, Inc. (AFC) is a dynamic not-for-profit organization focused on high-quality education for New York students who face barriers to academic success.
+Advocates for Children of New York, Inc. (AFC) is a not-for-profit organization focused on highquality education for New York students who face barriers to academic success.
 AFC works on behalf of children and youth who are at greatest risk of academic failure due to poverty, race, ethnicity, disability, homelessness, immigration status/limited English proficiency, or involvement in the child welfare or juvenile justice systems.
+We use a variety of strategies — including direct service, trainings, and policy advocacy — to advance systemic reform, empower families and communities, and advocate for the educational rights of individual students.

-The New York State Technical and Education Assistance Center for Homeless Students (AFC’s NYS-TEACHS project) prioritizes the educational rights of students experiencing homelessness.
-We provide information, resources, trainings and support primarily to school staff, and also to social service providers, parents, students, and others who work with students who are homeless.
+The New York State Technical and Education Assistance Center for Homeless Students (AFC’s NYS-TEACHS project) focuses on the educational rights of students experiencing homelessness, and is a project funded by the New York State Education Department.
+NYS-TEACHS provides information, resources, trainings, and support to school districts, parents, social service providers, and other professionals to ensure that children and youth experiencing homelessness can succeed in school.

 Please see below for a more detailed description of the job responsibilities.